 They are UV treated and feature a 5 year warranty.
 They are made from recycled materials and the attractive diamond design offers excellent drainage.
 Water does not pool on the surface, and children can resume playing once the rain stops.
 To top it off, these tiles are less slippery than some other brands and models.

 Ergo Matta's perforated design results in a cooler surface than a solid surface in hot sunny areas.
 You can also order optional border ramps for these tiles.
 These tiles feature a 20-inch fall height rating to keep your little ones safe during years of playtime.
-Ergo Matta PVC playground tiles are excellent in high traffic areas where stability underfoot is required.
+Ergo Matta PVC playground floors are excellent in high traffic areas where stability underfoot is required.

-Greatmats.com carries both of these PVC Playground Tiles and offers free samples to help you choose which product is best for you.
+Greatmats.com carries both of these PVC Interlocking Playground Tiles cheap and offers free samples to help you choose which product is best for you.
 Its knowledgeable customer service reps will be able to help you choose the product that best meets your needs and budget.